 In 1984, at my public high school in Winchester, Massachusetts, there was a terrific biology teacher named Jerome Burdulis.
-Mr. Burdulis not only taught me to wonder at phagocytosis.
-He imprinted upon my 14-year-old consciousness a jingle that has stayed with me through the years.
+Mr. Burdulis not only taught me to wonder at phagocytosis, he imprinted upon my 14-year-old consciousness a jingle that has stayed with me through the years.
 Don’t assume.
 When you assume, you make an ass out of u and me.

 Have we made assumptions in our foundational calculations about the universe that could be incorrect?